 Before 1954, most of Waikato was in the Western Māori electorate, but since then it has been split between two Māori seats.
 In the 2010s the main Māori electorate was Hauraki–Waikato.
 South Waikato was part of Te Tai Hauāuru.

 After 1945 people from other places came to work in Waikato industries, bringing fresh perspectives and enriching the region’s social fabric.
 The hydro schemes on the Waikato River and the timber mills of south Waikato attracted workers from around New Zealand as well as Great Britain, the Netherlands, the Pacific Islands and other countries.
-New schools and agricultural and other research institutions attracted professional staff from beyond Waikato.
+New schools and agricultural and other research institutions attracted professional staff from outside Waikato.

 From the late 1940s Māori began to move to urban centres, especially Hamilton.
 They established hostels, marae and welfare organisations, which gave them greater visibility in civic affairs.